joomla/rfc/README.md

 The wording and structure for the documents in this repository are heavily inspired by the [PHP FIG][].
-In fact, the README, workflow bylaw, voting protocol, and the RfC document structure were created from copies of the FIG original.
+In fact, the README, workflow bylaw, voting protocol, and the RFC document structure were created from copies of the FIG original.

 [PHP FIG]: http://www.php-fig.org/